-The results of the 2022-23 analysis are noted below:
+The results of the 2023-24 analysis are noted below:

-In 2022-23, PSUSD reported one teacher misassignment and eleven teacher vacancies as noted in Local Indicator reporting for LCFF Priority 1 on the California School Dashboard.
+In 2023-24, PSUSD reported one teacher misassignment and ten teacher vacancies as noted in Local Indicator reporting for LCFF Priority 1 on the California School Dashboard.

-14.2% of our district teacher staff was comprised of inexperienced teachers, including 5.0% of high school teachers, 3.2% of middle school teachers, and 6.0% of elementary teachers.
-For 2022-23, 94.6% of the students served in the district were considered low-income.
-All PSUSD school operate Title 1 Schoolwide Programs, with low-income student percentages ranging from 90.61% to 99.32% in 2022-23.
-There was no significant correlation between the percentage of inexperienced teachers and the percentage of low-income students at within the district as a whole or within any grade span (elementary, middle, high) for the 2022-23 school year.
-Of the eleven PSUSD schools with higher than 15% inexperienced teachers during 2022-23, nine schools reported low-income student percentages of 95% or higher.
-Similarly, 12 of the 15 schools with less than 15% inexperienced teachers reported similarly high percentages of low-income students.
+15.8% of our district teacher staff was comprised of inexperienced teachers, including 4.8% of high school teachers, 3.7% of middle school teachers, and 7.2% of elementary teachers.
+For 2023-24, 95.0% of the students served in the district were considered low-income.
+All PSUSD school operate Title 1 Schoolwide Programs.
+There was no significant correlation between the percentage of inexperienced teachers and the percentage of low-income students at within the district as a whole or within any grade span (elementary, middle, high) for the 2023-24 school year, consistent with findings from prior years.
+Of the thirteen PSUSD schools with higher than 15% inexperienced teachers during 2023-24, eight schools reported low-income student percentages of 95% or higher.
+Similarly, seven of the twelve schools with less than 15% inexperienced teachers reported similarly high percentages of low-income students.

-91.24% of the students served in the district were considered minority students in 2022-23.
-Minority student percentages at each of our schools range from 73.79% to 98.08%.
+91.5% of the students served in the district were considered minority students in 2023-24.
 No correlation between the percentage of inexperienced teachers and the percentage of minority students was found.

-6.3% of PSUSD teachers are comprised of out-of-field teachers.
+8.5% of PSUSD teachers are comprised of out-of-field teachers.
 Out-of-field teachers include teachers with limited permits (e.g. GELAP, SELAP), short-term waivers, emergency English leaner or bilingual permits, and other local assignment options per state reporting requirements.
 When reviewing out-of-field teachers within the district, no correlation between the percentage of out-of-field teachers and either the percentage of low-income students and the percentage of minority students was identified.

 PSUSD focuses on attracting, recruiting, training, and retaining staff that best meets the needs of the district's diverse population.
-The district recruits throughout the country to find, employ, and keep highly qualified teachers.
-The district currently provides a "relocation incentive" for hard to fill positions such as math, science, and special education.
+The district recruits throughout the country to find, employ, and retain highly qualified teachers with particular focus on hard to fill positions such as mathematics, science, and special education positions.
+The district currently provides a "relocation incentive" for hard to fill positions.
 PSUSD successfully started a teacher residency program in 2023-24 to provide a pathway for classified staff and local community members to become future classroom teachers within the district.
-19 residents successfully completed the program in the first year, and 26 residents selected for the program in 2024-25.
+19 residents successfully completed the program in the first year, and 26 residents are scheduled to complete the program in 2024-25.